Updated on September 11. 2025

 Stay in the Loop

-Tune in for future announcements and programming by signing up for the Drake Institute Digest, a monthly newsletter that highlights news and opportunities for all who teach at Ohio State.
+To tune in for future announcements and programming, subscribe to the Drake Institute Digest, a monthly newsletter that highlights news and opportunities for all who teach at Ohio State.